 Adam Baird, O.D., is an assistant professor of Ophthalmology and Visual Sciences at Vanderbilt University Medical Center and an optometrist at Vanderbilt Eye Institute.
 He specializes in comprehensive and medical eye care, including diabetes, non-surgical glaucoma, macular degeneration, cataracts, and dry eye.

-Baird earned a Doctor of Optometry from the University of Alabama at Birmingham.
-He went on to complete a hospital-based residency at the Tuscaloosa Veterans Affairs Medical Center and later earned his fellowship at the American Academy of Optometry.
+Baird earned a Doctor of Optometry from the University of Alabama at Birmingham and went on to complete a hospital-based residency at the Tuscaloosa Veterans Affairs Medical Center.
 He is an active member of the American Academy of Optometry and the American Optometry Association.

 Jonathan Barnett, M.D.